Jerald/cmpt433finalproject/BeagleBone_USB_Flash_Guide.md

 # 2. Preparing the BeagleBone

 ### Intro
 Now that everything is setup within the repo, you need to actually download an image to flash onto the BeagleBone.
 If you'd like, you can view the latest images [here](http://beagleboard.org/latest-images) on the BeagleBone website and pick your own.
-But there's steps to download it easily if you don't care to peruse.
+If not, there are steps to download a preset one below.

 ### Steps